b3iA/ebook.js/README.txt

 data is also encoded as UTF-8.

 This script will generate one or more ebooks when given a simple JSON file.
-These files will be referred to as 'specs', and have the following format:
+These files will be referred to as specifications ('specs'), and have the following format:

 "title" (string):
     Used as the book title and as the basis for the output filename.